AxonIQ/axon-server-plugin-api/.github/ISSUE_TEMPLATE.md

 4. It's a `documentation` change

 It is recommended that for either of the three you use one of the prepared issue template.
-You can find all three of them [here](https://github.com/AxonIQ/axon-server/issues/new/choose).
+You can find all four of them [here](https://github.com/AxonIQ/axon-server-plugin-api/issues/new/choose).

 ## None of the above fit!